sebgoa/runseb.github.io/ONEPAGE.md

     shell = InteractiveShellEmbed(banner1="Hello from Libcloud Shell !!")
     shell()

-Set your API keys properly.
+Set your API keys properly as environment variables and install IPython.

 Start this shell by executing the script: